rakeshelamaran98/HacktoberFest2020/README.md

 # About
 ✔️This Repository is to curate the resources used by an individual.
 It can be in the form of learning material,Links, scripts, projects, algorithms, etc.
+✔️Let's Bring it in One Place

 ✔️Anyone can contribute in any Domain as you wish.Not find what you are looking?

-- Create a new folder:
+- Create a new folder in
    - cd HacktoberFest2020/
    - Click Add File
    - Name your folder